-Pine nuts are the seeds of pine trees.
-They are used in various cuisines found all over the globe - notably Italian, East Asian, Brazilian, Middle Eastern, and Russian.
+Pine nuts, also known as piñon or pignoli, are the seeds of pine trees.
+They are used in various cuisines all over the globe - notably Italian, East Asian, Brazilian, Middle Eastern, and Russian.
 Pine nuts are mild, sweet, and nutty in flavour, and buttery because of their high fat content.
-In this post I will show you how to toast pine nuts to enhance their delicious flavour.

-Only certain varieties of pine tress produce seeds large enough to harvest.
+Only certain pine trees produce seeds large enough to harvest.
 And it takes at least ten years before a pine tree is mature enough to produce seeds that can be harvested.
 These seeds are encased in very hard shells inside of pinecones.
 The difficult extraction of the seeds combined with the lengthly growing time that is required are what cause pine nuts to be expensive.

 Oven method of toasting pine nuts